Australia c.bank prepared to boost stimulus if needed - Lowe

-SYDNEY, Dec 2 (Reuters) - Australia's top central banker on Wednesday struck an optimistic note about growth in the country's economy and said the board was still prepared to boost monetary stimulus, if needed.
+SYDNEY, Dec 2 (Reuters) - Australia's top central banker struck an optimistic note about the country's economy on Wednesday, but warned a recovery from the coronavirus pandemic would be bumpy and uneven, signalling the need for policy support for a long time to come.

 Economic growth is expected to be "solidly positive" in both the September and December quarters, Reserve Bank of Australia (RBA) Governor Philip Lowe said at an appearance before a parliamentary economics committee.